-- 1 To upgrade the landscape character and facilities of existing parks around the Local Centre. - To establish a public space / town square on both the east side (Lindfield Village Green) and west side (Lindfield Village Hub) of the Local Centre that also serve as parks for residents and workers. - Work collaboratively with Transport for NSW to define road corridor widths, building setbacks, traffic speed, tree planting and other requirements to deliver improved place functions along Pacific Highway within the Local Centre.

-4 Create a small urban plaza by closing Bent Street at the intersection of Pacific Highway.
+- 1 Upgrade the landscape character and facilities of existing parks around the Local Centre. - 2 Establish a public space / town square on the western side of the Local Centre (Lindfield Village Hub) that also serves as a park for residents and workers. - Work collaboratively with Transport for NSW to define road corridor widths, building setbacks, traffic speed, tree planting and other requirements to deliver improved place functions along Pacific Highway within the Local Centre. - 4 Create a small urban plaza by closing Bent Street at the intersection of Pacific Highway.